rajatvig/haml-js/README.markdown

+# Note about my changes
+I'm using this for client side templating for which the library works in Chromium, Firefox but not on Internet Explorer.
+So I've applied fixes and included the functions that the library invokes and aren't present in the Internet Explorer runtime.

+There are a few gotchas though

+#### => don't work
+%img{ :src => 'something' } should be %img{ src: 'something' }

+#### = doesn't translate
+.name= name outputs a div with class name and text '= name' and not the value of the name variable.
+.name #{name} works.

 # haml-js - Server side templating language for JavaScript

 Ever wanted to use the excellent HAML syntax on a javascript project?
 Me too, so I made one!.
 This has most of the same functionality as the traditional [haml][].